 If you're on a slow, weak, and hard-to-use build system, with a slow-building language, and you have slow linking, then you probably want to fix one or more of those issues first; although if your programs are small, even those issues are not necessarily prohibitive.

 And you might also be in a corporate environment, where code changes require an extensive and painful process, but configuration changes can be made relatively easily.
-If so, consider quitting.
+If so, perhaps this article will help you improve the situation.